College costs a lot of money, and it might take you several years after school to pay off your student loan. Is there an alternative, though?

 There’s so much information available in today’s digital age that you can learn virtually everything without a college professor.
 The world is full of ultra-successful people who are college dropouts.
 With Google, you don’t have to spend a fortune on traditional textbooks since you receive the most up-to-date information for free.

-These are many reasons that college isn’t worth it, but you also might compare that choice to gambling on 918Kiss or other platforms, where you’re unsure of the outcome.
+These are many reasons that college isn’t worth it, but you also might compare that choice to gambling, where you’re unsure of the outcome.
 If you’re not a gambler, there are many benefits to getting a college degree that you would do well to consider in today’s competitive job market.

 More Job Opportunities